-The school participates in other food promotion programs such as: Farm to School, Chefs Move to Schools, Fuel Up to Play 60, Share our Strength, etc.
+The school participates in one or more food promotion programs such as Chefs Move to Schools, Fuel Up to Play 60, Share our Strength, etc.

 Numerous programs want to help support school nutrition programs, healthy eating, and increased physical activity for youth.
 Garner all the support you can get!
 Many programs provide free posters and materials, grants, creative ideas, and ongoing support.
 Keep your program current, trendy, and full of best practices by staying connected to multiple programs that support your cause.

 Smarter Lunchrooms strategies are included in the Local School Wellness Policy.

 All districts that participate in the National School Lunch or Breakfast Program are required to have a Local School Wellness Policy that guides the district’s efforts to promote student wellness.
 Writing Smarter Lunchrooms strategies into the Wellness Policy helps ensure that all students have access to a healthy school nutrition environment that makes the healthiest food the most convenient foods.
 Find sample language for your Wellness Policy at the Smarter Lunchrooms webpage.